 Difficulty: Easy

-One of the most kid-friendly hiking trails is Stony Run Walking Path.
-This paved path is not a loop — there and back again is just about 5.5 miles.
-And, with kids, you have the option to turn back at any point when the little ones get tired.
-There is minimum elevation climb, so I will give this trail a rating of easy.
+One of the most kid-friendly hiking trails is the Stony Run Walking Path.
+This paved path is not a loop — there and back again is about 5.5 miles.
+There is minimal elevation climb, so I will give this trail a rating of easy.
 Weekends tend to be very busy with family hikers.
-Your furry friend is welcome on this family nature outing — but please keep them on a leash.
+Your furry friend is welcome on this family nature outing, but please keep them on a leash.

 I was not so adventurous, but I did notice a lot of hikers getting off the beaten trail and hiking along the water’s edge.
-And a few were hopping on rocks across the river.
-All in all, this was a excellent workout.
-I got in my step goal for the day and met more local Baltimoreans; it’s always a bonus spending time with my people.
+And a few were hopping on rocks across the stream.
+All in all, this was an excellent workout.
+I got in my step goal for the day and met more local Baltimoreans; it’s always a bonus to spend time with my people.

 Jones Falls Trail